john-science/python_for_scientists/classes/09_std_libs/lecture_09.md

 ## timeit

-One of people's main complaints about Python as a language is that it isn't as fast as C or Fortran.
-But it can be fast.
+One of people's main complaints about Python is that it isn't as fast as C. But it can be fast.
 You just have to *try* to optimize your code for speed.
 If you are trying to make a function faster, you will want to test it out and see if your new version is indeed faster than your old one.
 Python's `timeit` library is an easy way to time your code without having to change it.
 For instance:

     >>> def build_counting_list(n):
     ...     '''build a list of lists where the elements are: